-Waffles cones are an old dessert favorite dating back to even the 1800s, and they still hold ground against sugar cones and bowls when ice cream is ordered and served.
+Waffles are an old dessert favorite dating back to even the 1800s, and they still hold ground against sugar cones and bowls when ice cream is ordered and served.
+You can even go to ice cream parlors where they make the ice cream with liquid nitrogen and get it served in a waffle cone or bowl.
 And, just like in the old days, waffle cones can be made at home too.
 The cones can be made with regular home food ingredients.
-The waffling of the cone actually provides a better texture, which improves a person’s grip on the food and means less slipping and less ice cream dropped.
+The waffling of the cone actually provides a better texture, which improves your grip on it and means less slipping and less ice cream dropped.

 Ingredient Measurements You Will Need for This Recipe